martin-deploy-2/how-i-would-k8s/README.md

 The job of the pipeline in each app repo is to produce deployable deliverables.
 Namely, it should build the app into a `*.dll`, `*.jar` or whatever artifact applies, run the unit tests, build the container image from the built artifact and publish it to a container registry, update the Helm chart's default `values.yaml` to use this container image, package it, and push the resulting `*.tgz` to a Helm repository.

 This whole application-side sub-process is entirely self-contained, and doesn't require knowledge of where the applications will be deployed.
-It also heavily relies on you, or an automated process, being disciplined enough to version the shit out of everything, from application code, to container images, to packaged charts, and cascade the version number increments according to your chosen versioning scheme!
+It also heavily relies on you, or an automated process, being disciplined enough to version the 💩 out of everything, from application code, to container images, to packaged charts, and cascade the version number increments according to your chosen versioning scheme!